 My waters broke while I still had all my clothes on in hospital, all over my feet as well…. so pack for any eventualities.
 Also, depending on how long you end up staying in hospital (i.e. if you have a c-section), you might want to have extra changes.

 And remember: comfort is the key postpartum!
 Particularly if you are having a c-section, make sure not to pack pants that are tight around the incision.
+I would recommend having a look at these postpartum compression shorts, that are specifically designed to help recover postpartum and that you can wear both as comfy shorts or underwear.

 - Plastic bags for dirty washing.